Micro Reconstruction Connecticut and Houston

 Dr. Fusi, F.A.C.S., M.B.A. is an established plastic surgeon with over twenty years of experience as a breast reconstruction specialist.
 He has received advanced plastic surgical training from Yale Medical School and been a clinical faculty member since 1993.
 Dr. Craig completed her plastic surgery residency at Yale and microsurgical training at the leading microsurgical and cancer research institution, MD Anderson Cancer Center in Houston.
 She then joined the plastic surgery faculty at MD Anderson Cancer Center where she performed complex reconstructive procedures for breast cancer survivors.
-Both Dr. Fusi and Dr. Craig have traveled to the world’s best microsurgical and breast reconstruction experts to provide Connecticut patients with the latest advancements.
+Both Dr. Fusi and Dr. Craig have traveled to the world’s best microsurgical and breast reconstruction experts to provide Houston patients with the latest advancements.

 What is Microsurgical Reconstruction?